Exception.h File Reference

 Sn

-The TRY-CATCH statement establish handlers for the exceptions named e1, e2,.., en and execute the statements S. If no exceptions are raised by S, the handlers are dismantled and execution continues at the statement after the END_TRY.
+The TRY-CATCH statement establishes handlers for the exceptions named e1, e2,.., en and execute the statements S. If no exceptions are raised by S, the handlers are dismantled and execution continues at the statement after the END_TRY.
 If S raises an exception e which is one of e1..en the execution of S is interrupted and control transfers immediately to the statements following the relevant CATCH clause.
 If S raises an exception that is not one of e1..en, the exception will raise up the call-stack and unless a previous installed handler catch the exception, it will cause the application to abort.

 Here's a concrete example calling a method in the libzdb API which may throw an exception.
 If the method Connection_execute() fails it will throw an SQLException.
 The CATCH statement will catch this exception, if thrown, and log an error message